VijayIyer/QA-Chatbot/README.md

 # Required packages
 The following packages and dependencies should be installed before running the notebook in this repo
  - python3.7
+ - torch
  - transformers
- - torch
  - pandas
- - coloroma
  - termcolor
  - requests
- - jupyter notebook
+ - jupyter notebook(ipython)

-or run the command
-- **pip install -r requirements.txt**

 # Data
 The notebook gets the content of the dataset from the url directly, however, if that does not work, extract the squad1.1 zip file.